rikurauhala/fullstack/exercises/part07/README.md

 ### Exercise 7.6

+See the final of the application [here](https://github.com/rikurauhala/fullstack/tree/main/exercises/part07/routed-anecdotes).

+### Exercise 7.7

+See the final state of the application [here](https://github.com/rikurauhala/fullstack/tree/main/exercises/part07/country-hook).

+### Exercise 7.8

-See the relevant state of the application [here](https://github.com/rikurauhala/fullstack/tree/5b4335fd64de0dd6f0c212f9519d9a6a68b0658a/exercises/part07/routed-anecdotes).
+See the final state of the application [here](https://github.com/rikurauhala/fullstack/tree/main/exercises/part07/ultimate-hooks).